tes7-user/testAutomationSuitePortfolio/cypress/readMe.md

 npx cypress open

 > 📝 **Note**:
-> This project demonstrates multiple best practices in test automation, including the use of the **Page Object Model (POM)**, a **reference architecture**, reusable helper functions, and modular folder structures.
->
 > The goal is to showcase a variety of techniques for learning and portfolio purposes.
 In real-world projects, teams typically standardize on **one primary design pattern or structure**, depending on the context, team preferences, and complexity of the application.
 >
 > **Applying several best practices together here is intentional to highlight flexibility and knowledge; not necessarily a reflection of how you would structure a production system.**